 It seems that all colors mentioned in the list above are good to use as long as they are not used excessively.

 As much as possible, choose a room with lots of access to natural light.
 Natural light not only helps reduce utility bills but also provides health benefits!
-According to Healthline, some of the benefits of natural light are as follows:
+According to Healthline, some benefits of natural light are as follows:

 - Improves vitamin D levels.